haskellfoundation/tech-proposals/proposals/accepted/000-ast-parser-libs.rst

 The idea that they are "promoted" via ``DataKinds``, and then type families used in the AST will have instances for these promoted values.
 This allows those consumers to "adjust" the AST for their purpose.

-.. [#intra]
-  It might sound like the goal is only different usages within GHC, but remember that ``template-haskell`` is a separate library used by users of Haskell not just developers of Haskell.
-  A goal of at least some usage outside GHC was always there.

 The Trees That Grow project is now 6 years old, and has met great success in avoiding partiality in the compiler, "making illegal states unrepresentable" as many Haskellers would put it.
 But progress on `reducing AST & parser dependencies <https://gitlab.haskell.org/ghc/ghc/-/issues/19932>`_ has been less easily forthcoming.
 I have separated out the modules defining the AST under `Language.Haskell.Syntax.*` we wish to split out, and we have tests to track progress reducing their deps, and the parser's deps.